dan2105/FFAnalysis/docs/Tutorial.md

 For additional information on how to configure and use ntuples, refer to the [FastFrames documentation](https://atlas-project-topreconstruction.web.cern.ch/fastframesdocumentation/config/#ntuples-block-settings).
 </div>

-## 2.0 Using a custom FastFrames class:
+## 2.0 Using a custom class in FastFrames:

 <div style="background-color:rgb(255, 230, 254); border: 1px solid rgb(135, 33, 243); padding: 15px; border-radius: 5px; margin: 10px 0;">
 <h4 style="color:rgb(112, 13, 161); margin-top: 0;">Note: only if you completed the previous sections.</h4>